Italian Chickpea Soup

 📖 Variations

-- Make it creamier: For a creamy texture, place a portion of the soup in a food processor and blend, or blend a portion of the soup with an immersion blender.
-Then stir into the pot of soup.
+Extra creamy soup: For a creamy, smooth texture, place a portion of the soup in a food processor and blend, or blend a portion of the soup with an immersion blender and stir it into the unblended soup.
+When I want to make this soup seriously creamy, I add a few tablespoons of cashew cream sauce for an even creamier texture.

 ❓Recipe FAQs